Edgeberry/Edgeberry-Device-Hub/alignment.md

 The Fleet Hub is a set of smaller projects in a single monorepo to keep development tight and interfaces explicit:

 External presentation: To the outside world, Edgeberry Fleet Hub is a monolithic product — a single hostname, a single API surface, and a single dashboard UI.
 Internal modularity is an implementation detail and must not leak into the public surface area.
+The `core-service` acts as the orchestrator and public entrypoint for the UI.

-Public Surface Area:
+Public Surface Area (single HTTP(S) server):

 - Base URL: single hostname (e.g., `https://fleethub.edgeberry.io`).
+- Only `core-service` binds public HTTP(S).
+- UI entrypoint: `/` serves the dashboard SPA from the `core-service` (static file server in production).
-- HTTP API prefix: `/api` (versioning via headers or path TBD).
+- HTTP API prefix: `/api` (versioning via headers or path TBD) — served directly by `core-service`.
-- UI entrypoint: `/` serves the dashboard SPA.
 - WebSocket endpoints are exposed only by the `api/` service.

 Execution model & IPC: